 We took off for Alberta two weeks later with no plan, no idea where we’d stay and no clue how we’d get event tickets.
 No matter.
 When would we ever have that chance again, with the Olympics within driving distance, time to take advantage and nothing but getting there to worry about?
 Never.

 We drove all night with the lights of cities like Moose Jaw, Swift Current and Medicine Hat illuminating the cab, and wound up in a fleabag an hour from Calgary, the closest motel with any rooms to rent.

-With scalped tickets we saw bobsledding, ski jumping and even a little hockey history when Finland beat Russia 2-1.
+With scalped tickets we saw bobsledding, ski jumping and even a little hockey history when Finland beat Russia 2-1 in the qualifying portion of the tournament.
+Russia went on to win the gold in the Calgary Olympics, but it was the last Olympic games for The Big Red Bear.
 The following year the Berlin Wall fell, marking the beginning of the end for the U.S.S.R.
-Turned out the loss was the final Olympic hockey game for the Big Red Bear.
+The Finns took the silver home from Calgary, the nation’s first Olympic medal in ice hockey.

 I’ve tried to explain the feel of a city in the midst of an Olympics many times, never with success.
 Saying there is a palpable sensation of goodwill is cliché, but true.
 Days were thousands of people from dozens of nations mingling and cheering, making new friends, soaking it all in without a hint of animosity, pettiness or rude behavior.
 Nights the city danced in and out of clubs and restaurants, with dozens of languages floating through the air and the people of one world savoring the moments.

 We hit the road for home, fresh with the spirit of the games, broke and happy.
 We pushed the old car down Highway 2 in Alberta and hit Montana in the dark, dodging jackrabbits with The Doors blaring through the speakers to keep us alert through the long miles.